qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/server.rst

 selected layers, to inject an XSL stylesheet to the XML response, to add a watermark to a generated WMS image and so on.

-From this point, you might find useful a quick look to the :api:`server plugins API docs <group__server.html>`.
+From this point, you might find useful a quick look to the :pyqgis:`server plugins API docs <server>`.

 Each filter should implement at least one of three callbacks: